CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 ## Default software available on SD Desktop

-Upon logging in to teh virtual desktop, you'll find a standard set of software ready to use.
+Upon logging in to the virtual desktop, you'll find a standard set of software ready to use.
 This foundational toolkit ensures you can start working immediately and is based on  a limited set of default open-source software.
 However, the virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customisation with**:

 * SD Installer: A simple application for easy software additions.